Blizzard warning

 New York City police and Office of Emergency Management vehicles parked near Times Square in New York City during a 2015 blizzard warning.

+Map of average annual blizzard warnings in the United States between 2006 and 2025.

 A blizzard warning (SAME code: BZW) is a hazardous weather statement issued by Weather Forecast Offices (WFO) of the National Weather Service (NWS) in the United States, which indicates heavy snowfall accompanied by sustained winds or frequent gusts of 35 mph or greater are forecast to occur for a minimum of three hours.
 A blizzard tends to reduce visibilities to 1/4 mi or less.

 A severe blizzard warning is a variation issued in some cases of winds above 45 mph and temperatures below 10 F. Most local weather offices will activate and broadcast the SAME alarm tone on relevant NOAA Weather Radio stations for both varieties of warning.
 When the Wireless Emergency Alerts system was launched in 2012, blizzard warnings were initially sent as alerts to mobile phones; this practice was discontinued in November 2013.

 In Canada, comparable warnings are issued by Environment and Climate Change Canada through the Meteorological Service of Canada (MSC).
 As of 2010, blizzard warnings issued by local MSC forecast offices are based on sets of regionally determined criteria: